akilawickey/flood_detecton_system/README.md

 # flood_detection_system
-small system to recognize the floods.
+small system to detect floods and landslides.

 This has a simple node js server and client.